How to buy AMD (AMD) shares from Singapore

 Step 5: Spec your order

-There are many order types you can choose from, and you can customise the price and time for each share.
+There are many order types you can choose from, and you can customize the price and time for each share.
 Consider these different order types.

 Market order